kpietryga/investly/README.md

    npm start
    ```

+Alternatively, you can explore the live demo of the application here: [Investly Demo](https://investly.pietryga.com.pl/).

 ## Contributing

 If you'd like to contribute to the project:

 1. Fork the repository.
 2. Create a new branch:
    ```bash